Find flights

 4 December 2025

-Hong Kong-based Cathay Pacific is a global airline flying direct to nearly 100 destinations, including several across the UK and wider Europe.
-The carrier has a long-held reputation for an excellent business- and first-class product and luxurious airport lounges.
-Whether you’re planning a flight in economy or a premium cabin, here’s everything that you need to know about Cathay Pacific.
+Cathay Pacific is a Hong Kong-based international airline with a long-held reputation for excellent Business and First Class products and luxurious airport lounges.
+The carrier flies to more than 100 destinations worldwide.
+Whether you’re planning a flight in Economy or a Premium cabin, here’s everything you need to know.

 Routes

-With a hub in the buzzy metropolis of Hong Kong, Cathay Pacific is geographically well-positioned for accessing most of Asia.
-However, Hong Kong is not only a great connecting airport for onward flights, but it’s also a destination worthy of stopping by for a few days on its own.
+With a hub in the buzzy metropolis of Hong Kong, Cathay Pacific is geographically well-positioned for flights between Asia and the rest of the world.
+However, Hong Kong is not only a great connecting airport for onward flights, it’s also a destination worthy of stopping by for a few days on its own.

 Cabin classes, seats, and space

-You'll find Cathay Pacific first class on select Boeing 777-operated routes from Europe, like from London and Paris.
-The airline’s first-class cabin is intimate and features only six seats laid out in a 1-1-1 configuration.
-Seats are a full 91.5 cm wide.
-Having flown Cathay first class several times, I can attest to just how wide these seats are; there is enough space for two full-size adults to sit side-by-side.
+Cathay Pacific’s First Class cabin on select Boeing 777-300ER routes (including those operating between Hong Kong and London Heathrow) features just six seats in a 1-1-1 configuration, each a full 36 inches wide.
+Having flown Cathay First Class several times, I can attest to just how wide these seats are.
+There’s enough space for two full-size adults to sit side-by-side.

-All of this room in first class means that when it's time to sleep, the flight attendants will turn your almost one-metre-wide seat into one of the plushest beds in the sky.
-That includes everything from a sumptuous mattress pad, duvet, and several pillows.
-This was easily the best sleep I've ever gotten on a flight.
+All this room means that when it’s time to sleep, the flight attendants will turn your seat into one of the plushest beds in the sky.
+That includes everything from a sumptuous mattress pad to a comforter and several pillows.
+This was easily the best sleep I’ve ever had on a plane.

-Business class seats for all flights between the UK and Hong Kong are arranged in a 1-2-1 configuration, and while they don’t offer privacy doors like on some airlines, they still have decent privacy thanks to winged partitions between seats.
-There’s ample storage space and all seats angle slightly away from the aisle.
+Business Class seats for all flights between the UK and Hong Kong are arranged in a 1-2-1 configuration.
+While they don’t have privacy doors like some airlines, they still feel private thanks to winged partitions between seats.
+There’s also plenty of storage space, and all seats angle slightly away from the aisle.

-The premium economy cabin on Cathay, arranged in a 2-4-2 configuration, can be found on flights that fly between the UK and Hong Kong.
-On the Boeing 777, the premium economy seat is 49.5 cm wide This is slightly smaller than the A350, with each seat measuring 51 cm wide.
-All offer up to 23 cm of recline which makes for a significantly more comfortable experience than standard economy.
+The Premium Economy cabin on Cathay is arranged in a 2-4-2 configuration and is typical on flights between the UK and Hong Kong.
+On the Boeing 777-300ER, the seat is 19.5 inches wide, which is slightly smaller than the A350’s 20-inch wide seat.
+The A350 offers up to nine inches of recline, while the 777 provides eight inches, making for a much more comfortable ride than standard Economy.

 Economy

-By now, you know that Cathay flies two aircraft options between the UK and Hong Kong.
-The Airbus A350 is typically my preferred choice of plane, and that extends to the economy cabin, too.
-That’s because seats are arranged in a much more comfortable 3-3-3 arrangement.
-The Boeing 777 has economy set up in a 3-4-3 lineup (yes, that one extra seat makes all the difference).
+By now, you know that Cathay flies two main planes between the UK and Hong Kong.
+The Airbus A350-1000 is typically my preferred choice, and that extends to the Economy cabin, too.
+That’s because seats are in a much more comfortable 3-3-3 arrangement.
+The Boeing 777-300ER has Economy set up in a 3-4-3 line-up (and yes, that one extra seat in the middle really matters).

 Pre-flight experience